fhir-tools/dicom-fhir-converter/README.md

 -	One ImagingStudy resource
 -	One Patient resource
 -	One Device resource
--	Optionally, one or more Observation resources
+-	Optionally, Observation resources for body weight and height if the corresponding DICOM tags are present.

 If you need to update the bodysite Snomed mappings run: